yaseen-naseer/futsal/README.md

 To operate the timer from another device, open `/#/remote` on a device connected to the same network.

 ### Browser Source Overlay
-Load `/#/overlay` in OBS, Yololiv, or any browser source to display a transparent scoreboard and optional stats without any control UI.
+Load `/overlay` in OBS, Yololiv, or any browser source to display a transparent scoreboard and optional stats without any control UI.

+If the application uses a hash-based router, the overlay path will appear as `/#/overlay` instead.

 ### Animations
 Key interface elements such as the live indicator and score updates use smooth animations to improve readability.
 These animations are powered by Tailwind CSS utility classes.